1971 Delaware 500: Race report

 All the racing action took place in the American community of Dover, Delaware with five hundred laps completed on a paved oval track spanning 1.000 mi.
 It took four hours and three minutes (243 minutes) for the race to reach its full conclusion.
 Richard Petty defeated Charlie Glotzbach by more than one lap in front of eighteen thousand people.
-Richard Petty capitalizes for career win #137 as Bobby Allison's wheel troubles in the closing laps doom the dominate Holman-Moody entry.
+Richard Petty capitalizes for career win #137 as Bobby Allison's wheel troubles in the closing laps doom the dominant Holman-Moody entry.
 Petty pulled a "spin and win" as he looped the famous Petty Blue #43 Plymouth with 25 laps to go but didn't hit anything and got going again without losing the lead.

 This race marked Fred Lorenzen's return to Ray Nichels' team and the driver's seat of the #99 STP Plymouth, having previously left the team after Talladega saying it wasn't competitive.
 After a one-off with the Wood Brothers at Darlington that ended in a bad crash Lorenzen came back with his stint with Nichels here wasn't the best of times.
 He qualified the bright #99 mid-pack and then fell out early with a blown engine.
 The comeback deal was supposed to be for the rest of the season but it fell apart and he left again, this time for good, with David Pearson brought in to run Rockingham instead.

 Notable speeds for the race were: 123.254 mi/h for the average speed (which was a record during that era) and 132.811 mi/h for the pole position speed.

 Total winnings for this race were $59,965 ($ when adjusted for inflation).
 David Ray Boggs had his best career NASCAR Cup Series finish at this race.
 Richard Childress would make his only start in a vehicle other than General Motors.

 Bobby Allison dominated the early portion of the race; temporarily losing the lead to Charlie Glotzbach on lap 143 and getting it back on lap 148.
 However, they found faulty lug nuts after pitting with two laps in the lead (which cost him an almost-guaranteed victory in that race).